botsarefuture/AutoSec/README.md

-# Sexurity
+# AutoSec

-Sexurity is a Python-based project focused on enhancing security measures.
+AutoSec is a Python-based project focused on enhancing security measures.
 This repository contains implementations and tools designed to improve and safeguard various systems.

 ## Features
 - **Security Tools**: A suite of tools aimed at identifying and mitigating security risks.